mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 Each page should have an introduction that acts as a short description of the document.
 The short description should be a single paragraph of no more than three sentences.

-An introductory paragraph is not needed for educational guides.
+An exception is Customer Education content where the introduction is replaced by the Learning Objectives section.

 ## Using ReStructuredText markup (rst)